 Founded in 1999, Salesforce has a long run in the SaaS business.
 Their first product was a CRM system hosted online.
 Its most successful and popular product is its Customer 360 CRM.
 It connects marketing, sales, commerce, service, and IT teams within its purposes.
 As a result, they're able to provide better services for customers.

 You're most likely to know Workspace.
 Google's package of cloud-based services focuses on communication, collaboration, and storage.
 This package—known as Google Apps and G Suite—was released in 2006.
 Some apps included in Google Workspace are Gmail, Calendar, Drive, and Hangouts.

 Dropbox has been offering cloud storage since 2007.
 As a SaaS, it's available to share, collaborate and store files and data wherever you are.
 As a result, it has over 500 million users worldwide.
 Among them, it caters to both individuals and organizations.

 Amazon Web Services (AWS) is a cloud platform that offers over 200 different services.
-Those services include storage, machine learning, blockchain, robotics and security.
-It launched as web services in 2002 and moved on to cloud computing in 2006.
-Today, AWS is able to cover a lot of ground, with 84 availability zones in 26 geographic regions.
+Those services include storage, machine learning, blockchain, robotics, and security.
+It launched as a web service in 2002 and moved on to cloud computing in 2006.
+Today, AWS can cover the ground with 84 available zones in 26 geographic regions.

-Although we may not be paying them much attention, we use SaaS platforms daily.
+Although we may not pay them much attention, we use SaaS platforms daily.
 They have countless uses and are accessible to both individuals and companies.
-We hope this article has given you a clear idea of what SaaS is and how its business model works!
+We hope this article has given you a clear idea of what SaaS is and its business model.